-Doorman is a VPN (virtual private network) service that helps to secure traffic between you and your servers for management purposes.
-This is not a VPN solution between servers for web traffic.
+Doorman is a virtual private network (VPN) service provided by Equinix Metal™ that helps to secure traffic between you and your servers for management purposes.
+By enabling Doorman, you will be able to access your servers at their Private IP addresses (which can be helpful if you decide to deploy servers without a Public IP address).
+Doorman is not a VPN solution between servers for web traffic.

-Once you have 2FA enabled, a new section will be available; the Customer VPN.
+Once you have 2FA enabled, a new section will be available in the Security section of your Personal Settings: the Customer VPN.
 Click the toggle to enable Doorman.

 To enable Doorman through the API, send a